Neuhsrel/Single-Cell-Analysis-of-Prefrontal-Cortex-in-AD/README.md

-# Microglial State Transitions in Alzheimer's Disease
 ### Single-nucleus RNA-seq analysis of disease-associated microglial heterogeneity
-### in human prefrontal cortex — GSE174367
+### Human prefrontal cortex — GSE174367

 ---

 ## Motivation

 Microglia, the brain's resident immune cells, undergo profound transcriptional remodelling in Alzheimer's disease (AD).
-Disease-associated microglial states, characterised by upregulation of *TREM2*, *APOE*, and *SPP1* alongside loss of homeostatic markers *P2RY12* and *CX3CR1*, were first described in mouse models (Keren-Shaul et al. 2017) and have since been partially recapitulated in human postmortem tissue (Olah et al. 2020; Sun et al. 2023).
+Disease-associated microglial (DAM) states, characterised by upregulation of *TREM2*, *APOE*, and *SPP1* alongside loss of homeostatic markers *P2RY12* and *CX3CR1*, were first described in mouse models (Keren-Shaul et al. 2017) and have since been partially recapitulated in human postmortem tissue (Yun et al 2021; Sun et al. 2023).

-A key question remains underexplored in human snRNA-seq data: **do microglial state transitions track more closely with amyloid plaque burden or neurofibrillary tangle burden?** This distinction matters because it speaks to *when* in the pathological cascade microglia become activated — a question with direct implications for therapeutic timing and target selection.
+Hence, I aim to find out at what stage of the tangle burden and plaque burden, associated with Alzhiemer's disease, affect the transition of homeostatic microglia to DAMs.
+This was done by first identifying transcriptionally distinct subclusters of microglia, followed by pseudobulk analysis.

-This project uses publicly available human snRNA-seq data to characterise microglial transcriptional substates in the prefrontal cortex and correlate their abundance with independently recorded neuropathological staging.
+This project uses publicly available human snRNA-seq data from GSE174367 (Morabito et al. 2021) to characterise microglial transcriptional substates in the prefrontal cortex and correlate their abundance with the neuropathology of the respective donors.

 ---

-## Biological Questions
+## Questions guiding the analysis

 1. What transcriptionally distinct microglial substates exist in the prefrontal cortex of AD and control donors?